karmaniverous/rrstack/README.md

 - The schema is produced by scripts/gen-schema.ts using zod-to-json-schema.
 - DurationParts positivity is enforced by adding an anyOf that requires at least one of the fields (years|months|weeks|days|hours|minutes|seconds) to be an integer with minimum 1.

+Update API (version/unit policies)

+- Use stack.update(partial, policy) to ingest a partial RRStackOptions in one pass.
+- Version handling runs first:
+  - onVersionUp (incoming older than engine): default 'off' (accept; upgrader runs no-op today).
+  - onVersionDown (incoming newer than engine): default 'error' (reject); set 'warn' or 'off' to ingest as current.
+  - onVersionInvalid (invalid semver): default 'error' (reject); set 'warn' or 'off' to ingest as current.
+- Time unit changes are supported:
+  - If rules provided: they replace the entire rules array and are assumed to already be expressed in the new unit (no conversion).
+  - If rules not provided: retained rules’ clamp timestamps (options.starts/options.ends) are converted between ms and s (ms → s: Math.trunc(ms/1000); s → ms: s\*1000), then recompiled.
+- update returns Notice[] and also supports onNotice in the policy for callback-based logging and UI feedback.

 Baseline (defaultEffect)

 - RRStack behaves as if a virtual, open-ended span rule is prepended: